New study reports sea surface feeders in Great Pacific Garbage Patch encounter 180 times more plastic than marine life

 Delft, The Netherlands, December 21, 2017 – Surface waters of the Great Pacific Garbage Patch contain 180 times more plastic than marine life by weight, according to an international team of scientists from The Ocean Cleanup and six universities from five countries.

-This is the first time pollutant concentrations were analysed on ocean plastics of different types and sizes, from sand-sized microplastics to huge bundles of discarded fishing nets.
+This is the first time pollutant concentrations were analyzed on ocean plastics of different types and sizes, from sand-sized microplastics to huge bundles of discarded fishing nets.

 The presence of pollutants on ocean plastics is well-known, but the environmental chemistry and toxicological hazard of these substances remain poorly understood.

 The study’s surveys were conducted aboard the mothership of a multi-vessel citizen science initiative known as the Mega Expedition.
 Laboratory analyses were conducted at Wageningen Marine Research (the Netherlands).
-The project was led and sponsored by The Ocean Cleanup Foundation.
+The project was led and sponsored by Dutch foundation The Ocean Cleanup.

 [Header image © Matthew Chauvin]

 Note for the editors, not for publication.

 Claire Verhagen / Jan van Ewijk